Winbobob/winbobob.github.io/source/_posts/2019-08-06-how-to-conquer-the-object-oriented-design-and-development-course-part-I.md

   * Please start as soon as possible.
   * If you have any questions, please ask your mentor.
   * Please read the general requirements at the top of project docs.
 It may only take 5 minutes, but you can earn 3-5 points or even more after reading.
-  * <b>Please make sure your code pass the Travis CI.</b> If you make some changes to the source code, please also change the corresponding tests.
+  * **Please make sure your code pass the Travis CI.** If you make some changes to the source code, please also change the corresponding tests.
-  * <b>Please resolve the CodeClimate issues as many as you can.</b> Some issues, such as abc complexity, can be ignored.
+  * **Please resolve the CodeClimate issues as many as you can.** Some issues, such as abc complexity, can be ignored.
 You could ask teaching staff to approve these issues.

 ### Writing assignments (80 pts)
   * Please do not include the introduction to Expertiza.
 This is redundant and the professor does not like it.